RESISTANCE BAND SHOULDER WORKOUT

 This entire resistance band shoulder workout can be done with one to two sets of resistance bands but it’s a good idea to have a range of bands with varying resistance levels so you can introduce more exercises and progress your routines.

 Whether you’re looking to build muscle, build strength, lose body fat or a combination of these, let me be your coach!
+Check out our ATHLEAN-X programs to see which one is the best fit for your goals and fitness level.

 - You don’t need weights to create shoulder hypertrophy.
 You can build big shoulder muscles with resistance band training.